-Because our hip flexors are such strong muscles, when we first approach hip openers we can find this to be a challenging pose, but stick with it and it transforms into a very calming asana as you let go of stored stress.
-When you stretch, this releases any tensions that maybe blocking the area.
+Because our hip flexors are such strong muscles, when we first approach for hip opening poses we can find this to be a challenging pose, but stick with it and it transforms into a very calming asana as you let go of stored stress.
+When you stretch in a hip opening pose, this releases any tensions that maybe blocking the area.
 This is the joy that can be found in the yoga poses in that as you stretch and release this area, you are working on bringing rejuvenation and balance to the body, mind and spirit.

-Perform any of the following asanas in your routine for a opening of the hips and strengthening of related muscles.
+Perform any of the following asanas in your routine for an opening of the hips and strengthening of related muscles.

 1.Bound angle pose (Baddha Konasana)